varan2030/Constructor_Hangman/README.md

 ```

-* "Guess the letter" allow to type a letter.
-If letter is right the Player gain 15 points or lose 5 point if letter is wrong.
+* "Guess a letter" allow to type a letter.
+If the letter is right the Player gain 15 points or loses 5 points if the letter is wrong.

 ```
 ?
 Select option:  Guess the letter